bjdineshkumar/Job-Tracker-App/README.md

   - Flexible schema for diverse data structures.
   - Indexed queries for fast data retrieval.

+### **Machine Learning**
+- Flask
+  - Hosts the machine learning model for email and resume analysis.
+  - Processes resumes and job descriptions to identify key matching and missing keywords.

 ### **Integration**
 - Gmail API
   - OAuth 2.0 for secure authentication.